fangger4396/energon_example/cement.md

 The example codes are prepared in the **energon_example.py** file.

-### 2. Writing EnergonQL to extract the data required for ELF
+### Step 2.
+Writing EnergonQL to extract the data required for LF
 By writing EnergonQL, [**Energon**][energon] can assist to access the **Genome** data.
 For example:

 `SELECT Chilled_Water + Hot_Water + Solar`\